httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   iYllu7BNNyealdVLvRwEmTHWXvJwew==:
 ~~~

-A recipient MAY ignore any or all `dict-member`s.
+A recipient MAY ignore any or all digests.
 This allows the recipient to choose which hashing algorithm(s) to use for
-validation instead of verifying every `dict-member`.
+validation instead of verifying every digest.

-A sender MAY send a `dict-member` without knowing whether the
+A sender MAY send a digest without knowing whether the
 recipient supports a given hashing algorithm, or even knowing that the recipient
 will ignore it.